chrispaig3/expo/README.md

 - expo user/repo

 #### Installation
-- The below one liner will clone the repo and compile it to `.cargo/bin`.
+- The below sequence of commands will clone the repo and compile it to `.cargo/bin`.
 ```
 git clone https://github.com/chrispaig3/expo; cd expo; cargo install --path .
 ```